keybase/ruby-client/README.md

 ### Login

 Upon login, you'll get back a user object.
-Your user object is a large dictionary and contains pretty much everything about you and your account.
+Your user object is essentially a large dictionary (wrapped as a Ruby object) and contains pretty much everything about you and your account.
 (See the [user objects](https://keybase.io/__/api-docs/1.0#user-objects) page in the API documentation for more info.)

-The login will also create a session which allows the authenticated actions: `key/add`, `key/revoke`, `sig/post_auth`
+The login will also initiate an ongoing session which allows the authenticated actions: `key/add`, `key/revoke`, `sig/post_auth`

 ```ruby
 me = Keybase.login('chris', 'passphrase')